• Skip to primary navigation

 Alligator & Airplane Lacing Card

-I used the links above to the alligator and airplane graphics, laminated them, cut them out and then used a hole punch to make it into a lacing card.
+I used the links above to the alligator and airplane graphics, laminated them, cut them out, and then used a hole punch to make them into a lacing card.
 Then I tied a lacing string on the end of each.

 Letter “A” Play Dough Mat